-In 1995, Ford was delivering GT Mustangs with a their familiar 5.0 liter pushrod V8 which was rated at 215 horsepower.
-Despite that durable engines long history of performance, Steve Saleen ordered cars without engines from Ford and had them drop-shipped to his Irvine, California factory where they were fitted with heavily massaged 351 cubic inch V8s based on the Ford Lightning sport truck's short block.
+In 1995, Ford was delivering GT Mustangs with a wheezing 4.6 liter SOHC V8 which was rated at 215 horsepower.
+There were more than a few folks who didn't consider it an improvement over the thumping 5.0 liter pushrod V8, including Steve Saleen himself.
+So instead of trying to make the 4.6 work, Saleen simply ordered cars without engines from Ford and had them drop-shipped to his Irvine, California factory where they were fitted with heavily massaged 351 cubic inch V8s based on the Ford Lightning sport truck's short block.
 Fortunately, this meant that all the goodies developed for the venerable 5.0 would bolt right on, although Saleen hardly left parts untouched in his ultimate Mustang supercar.
 The intake, for example, is a Ford Cobra casting, modified by Saleen to increase plenum volume to feed the larger V8—that explains those welds on the casting, which are 100% OEM Saleen.
 The result is a 371 horsepower engine that can smoke the rear tires at will, yet is almost as docile as a stock Mustang, thanks to Saleen's expert computer tuning.

 The engine bay of number 99 remains factory stock, with no additional tweaks following Saleen's ministrations.
 The only noteworthy replacement component is a fresh Optima gel cell battery.
 Otherwise, Saleen-spec equipment remains, including the plug wires, conical air cleaner, and even the Saleen-specific tags and decals.
 Everything works as it should, it starts and idles properly, and pulls like no other production Mustang you've ever driven, with gobs of torque available on demand at any speed.